Kaos599/Darzy-AI-Assignment/README.md

     ```
     GEMINI_API_KEY="YOUR_ACTUAL_GEMINI_API_KEY_HERE"
     ```
-    You can also optionally set `GEMINI_MODEL_NAME_VISION="your-preferred-gemini-vision-model"` if you want to override the default.
+    You can also optionally set `GEMINI_MODEL_NAME="your-preferred-gemini-vision-model"` if you want to override the default.
 The application (`main.py`) uses `python-dotenv` to load these variables.
 If `GEMINI_API_KEY` is not found, the application will prompt for it.

 ## Running the Application